NIH-HPC/gpu4singularity/README.md

 - [Singularity on Biowulf](http://hpc.nih.gov/apps/singularity)

 ## About
-_NOTE: `gpu4singularity` is only compatible with Singularity versions < 2.3.
-If
-you are using Singularity >= 2.3, use the experimental option `--nv` to grant your containers GPU support at runtime._
+_NOTE: `gpu4singularity` is depricated for most uses (except maybe compiling against driver libs at bootstrap and some other weird stuff).
+If you are using Singularity >= 2.3, use the experimental option `--nv` to grant your containers GPU support at runtime._

 [Singularity](http://singularity.lbl.gov) is a container platform that let's you "swap" out your host operating system for one that you control.